-- F. Bicycle Routes.
-If appropriate to the extension of a system of bicycle routes, existing or planned, the decision maker may require the installation of separate bicycle lanes within streets and separate bicycle paths. - G. Street Name Signs and Traffic Control Devices.
-The applicant shall install street signs and traffic control devices as directed by the City Engineer.
-Street name signs and traffic control devices shall be in conformance with all applicable city regulations and standards. - H. Street Lights.
-The applicant shall install street lights which shall be served from an underground source of supply.
-Street lights shall be in conformance with all city regulations. - FI.
-Street Trees.
-Refer to Chapter OCMC 12.08, Street Trees. - GJ.
-Bench Marks.
-At least one bench mark shall be located within the subdivision boundaries using datum plane specified by the City Engineer. - HK.
-Other Utilities.
+- C. Sanitary Sewer System.
+The applicant shall design and install a sanitary sewer system to serve all lots or parcels within a development in accordance with the City's sanitary sewer design standards, and shall connect those lots or parcels to the City's sanitary sewer system, except where connection is required to the county sanitary sewer system as approved by the county.
+Applicants are responsible for extending the City's sanitary sewer system to the development site and through the applicant's property to allow for the future connection of neighboring undeveloped properties that are suitably zoned for future development.
+The applicant shall obtain all required permits and approvals from all affected jurisdictions prior to final approval and prior to commencement of construction.
+Design shall be approved by the City Engineer before construction begins. - D. Water System.
+The applicant shall design and install a water system to serve all lots or parcels within a development in accordance with the City public works water system design standards, and shall connect those lots or parcels to the City's water system.
+Applicants are responsible for extending the City's water system to the development site and through the applicant's property to allow for the future connection of neighboring undeveloped properties that are suitably zoned for future development. - E. Street Trees.
+Refer to OCMC 12.08, Street Trees. - F. Bench Marks.
+At least one bench mark shall be located within the subdivision boundaries using datum plane specified by the City Engineer. - G. Other Utilities.
 The applicant shall make all necessary arrangements with utility companies or other affected parties for the installation of underground lines and facilities.
-Existing and new electrical lines and other wires, including but not limited to communication, street lighting and cable television, shall be placed underground. - IL.
-Oversizing of Facilities.
-All facilities and improvements shall be designed to city standards as set out in the city's facility master plan, public works design standards, or other city ordinances or regulations.
+Existing and new electrical lines and other wires, including but not limited to communication, street lighting and cable television, shall be placed underground. - H. Oversizing of Facilities.
+All facilities and improvements shall be designed to City standards as set out in the City's facility master plan, public works design standards, or other City ordinances or regulations.
 Compliance with facility design standards shall be addressed during final engineering.
 A development may be required to modify or replace existing offsite systems if necessary to provide adequate public facilities.
-The city may require oversizing of facilities to meet standards in the city's facility master plan or to allow for orderly and efficient development.
-Where oversizing is required, the applicant may request reimbursement from the city for oversizing based on the city's reimbursement policy and funds available, or provide for recovery of costs from intervening properties as they develop. - JM.
-Erosion Control Plan-Mitigation.
-The applicant shall be responsible for complying with all applicable provisions of Chapter OCMC 17.47 with regard to erosion control. - K. Food Carts.
-All food carts as defined by OCMC 17.04.481 shall comply with all standards described within.
+The City may require oversizing of facilities to meet standards in the City's facility master plan or to allow for orderly and efficient development.
+Where oversizing is required, the applicant may request reimbursement from the City for oversizing based on the City's reimbursement policy and funds available, or provide for recovery of costs from intervening properties as they develop. - I. Erosion Control Plan-Mitigation.
+The applicant shall be responsible for complying with all applicable provisions of OCMC 17.47 with regard to erosion control.